WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Washington/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input files and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Water Allocations* specific columns.
 - Assign state agency info to the *WaDE Water Allocations* specific columns.
-See *WA_Allocation Schema Mapping_WaDEQA.xlsx* for specific details.
+See *WAwr_Allocation Schema Mapping_WaDE.xlsx* for specific details.
 Items of note are as follows...
     - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, & *SiteUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - *AllocationFlow_CFS* = **InstantaneousQuantity** & **InstantaneousUnitCode**, covert to GPM or GPD, depending on code value.
     - *AllocationLegalStatusCV* = **WaRecProcessStatusTypeCode**.